Details of Aircraft Losses by Date |

 Umemoto comment:[8]

-Afterword: the fate of Beaufighter KW403 with WO Hudson and F/Sgt Smith remains a total mystery.
+Afterword: the location of the crash site of Beaufighter KW403 with WO Hudson and F/Sgt Smith remains unresolved.

 |

+Readers are encouraged to copy this webpage for their own future reference.
+See How to Copy Webpages.
 These pages were composed to be viewed best with Google Chrome.
-1.^ Photo: Bristol Beaufighter TF Mark X, RD767.
+1.^ Photo: Bristol Beaufighter TF Mark X, RD767

 2.^ Extract from Google Maps; annotated with Microsoft Publisher by author.